matiasfha/draft-articles/advanced-typescript.md

   | { type: "affiliate"; program: string };
 ```

-Now, you want to create a function that takes an array of `Users` and return only the ones that match with certain `type`.
+Now, you want to create a function that takes an array of `Users` and returns only those that match a specific `type`.

-You can easily get away with something like this
+You can quickly get away with something like this.

 ```typescript
 function filterUsers(users: Users[], type: Users["type"]) {